check-spelling-sandbox/jellyfin/README.md

 As Jellyfin will run on a container on a github hosted server, JF needs to handle some things differently.

-**NOTE:** Depending on the selected configuration (if you just click 'create codespace' it will create a default configuration one) it might take 20-30 secounds to load all extensions and prepare the enviorment while vscode is already open.
+**NOTE:** Depending on the selected configuration (if you just click 'create codespace' it will create a default configuration one) it might take 20-30 secounds to load all extensions and prepare the environment while vscode is already open.
 Just give it some time and wait until you see `Downloading .NET version(s) 7.0.15~x64 ......
 Done!` in the output tab.

 **NOTE:** If you want to access the JF instance from outside, like with a WebClient on another PC, remember to set the "ports" in the lower VsCode window to public.